rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: title="Receiver State Machine for a Configured Subscription on a Publisher"}

 When a configured subscription first moves to the *valid* state, the *state* leaf of each receiver is initialized to the *connecting* state.
 If transport connectivity is not available to any receivers and there are any notification messages to deliver, a transport session is established (e.g., per {{RFC8071}}).
-Individual receivers are moved to the *active* state when a *subscription-started* subscription state change notification is successfully passed to that
+Individual receivers are moved to the *active* state when a *subscription-started* subscription state change notification is successfully passed to that receiver (a).
-receiver (a).
 Event records are only sent to active receivers.
 Receivers of a configured subscription remain active on the publisher if both (1) transport connectivity to the receiver is active and (2) event records are not being dropped due to a publisher's sending capacity being reached.
 In addition, a configured subscription's receiver MUST be moved to the "connecting" state if the receiver is reset via the "reset" action (b), (c).
 For more on the "reset" action, see Section 2.5.5.
 If transport connectivity cannot be achieved while in the "connecting" state, the receiver MAY be moved to the "disconnected" state.

-A configured subscription's receiver MUST be moved to the "suspended" state if there is transport connectivity between the publisher and receiver but (1) delivery of notification messages is failing due to a publisher's buffer capacity being reached or (2) notification
-messages cannot be generated for that receiver due to insufficient CPU (d).
+A configured subscription's receiver MUST be moved to the "suspended" state if there is transport connectivity between the publisher and receiver but (1) delivery of notification messages is failing due to a publisher's buffer capacity being reached or (2) notification messages cannot be generated for that receiver due to insufficient CPU (d).
 This is indicated to the receiver by the "subscription-suspended" subscription state change notification.

-A configured subscription's receiver MUST be returned to the "active" state from the "suspended" state when notification messages can be generated, bandwidth is sufficient to handle the notification messages, and a receiver has successfully been sent a "subscription-
-resumed" or "subscription-modified" subscription state change notification (e).
+A configured subscription's receiver MUST be returned to the "active" state from the "suspended" state when notification messages can be generated, bandwidth is sufficient to handle the notification messages, and a receiver has successfully been sent a "subscription-resumed" or "subscription-modified" subscription state change notification (e).
 The choice as to which of these two subscription state change notifications is sent is determined by whether the subscription was modified during the period of suspension.

 Modification of a configured subscription is possible at any time.
 A "subscription-modified" subscription state change notification will be sent to all active receivers, immediately followed by notification messages conforming to the new parameters.
 Suspended receivers will
 also be informed of the modification.
 However, this notification will await the end of the suspension for that receiver (e).

 ### Creating a Configured Subscription

 Configured subscriptions are created using configuration operations against the top-level *subscriptions* subtree.

 After a subscription is successfully established, the publisher immediately sends a "subscription-started" subscription state change notification to each receiver.
-It is quite possible that upon configuration, reboot, or even steady-state operations, a transport
-session may not be currently available to the receiver.
+It is quite possible that upon configuration, reboot, or even steady-state operations, a transport session may not be currently available to the receiver.
 In this case, when there is something to transport for an active subscription, transport-specific "call home" operations {{RFC8071}} will be used to establish the connection.
 When transport connectivity is available, notification messages may then be pushed.

 With active configured subscriptions, it is allowable to buffer event records even after a *subscription-started* has been sent.
 However, if events are lost (rather than just delayed) due to buffer capacity being reached, a *subscription-terminated* notification must be sent, followed by a new subscription-started" notification.
 These notifications indicate an event record discontinuity has occurred.